LAST UPDATED: 21.04.21

 Any contract to which these conditions apply shall be governed by and construed in accordance with the Laws of England.
 The parties submit to the exclusive jurisdiction of the English Courts.

-24.3.
-For patient safety, during COVID-19 pandemic, we will not be insisting on a face to face consultations.
+24.7.
+For patient safety, during COVID-19 pandemic, we will not be insisting on a physical face-to-face consultations.

 25.1.
 Order Line Ltd trading as Church Pharmacy can process wholesale orders.
 Wholesale orders come under the rules and regulations by the MHRA.